datapane/datapane-demos/startup-calculator/README.md

 It also uses Altair to plot [Default alive / Default dead](http://paulgraham.com/aord.html): the growth rate you will need to achieve to never die.
 This plot is inspired by a [similar one](http://growth.tlb.org/#) by Trevor Blackwell.

->Warning: because calculating any kind of growth rate won't work if the starting revenue is 0, it uses 100 as a minimum start, which may throw off your calculations. datapane